genesiscommunitysuccess/docs/docs/platform-reference/integrations/market-data/adaptors/common-config.md

 Each subscription has a number of `record` elements defined within a `records` element.
 These elements define the destination that market data will be published to, i.e. which tables.

-A `record` has `targetTable`, `alias`, `type` and `isHFT` attributes.
+A `record` has the following attributes.
 `targetTable` refers to the name of the table where market data will be published.
 It must be defined in the tables dictionary for the projects.
 `alias` is a variable name given to the record to be populated so it can be referred to in code.
-`type` is an enumerated value which must be one of `INSERT_ONLY` or `MODIFY`.
-Insert only records do not overwrite existing records for the same lookup key.
-This is useful for time series data like time and sales.
+`type` is an enumerated value, which must be either `INSERT_ONLY` or `MODIFY`.
+Insert-only records do not overwrite existing records for the same lookup key.
+This is useful for time-series data, such as time and sales.
 Modify indicates records should be overwritten for the same lookup key.
 This is useful for real-time prices.
 `isHFT` refers to whether the target table is configured as a database table or a Genesis HFT memory-mapped table.

 ```xml
 <record targetTable="INSTRUMENT_L1_PRICE" alias="ip" type="MODIFY" isHFT="true">
 ```

 Each record has a `lookupKey` element.
-This element defines a function in groovy whose goal is to populate a database record with the requisite information required to locate the exisiting record in the database (if one exists).
+This defines a function in groovy whose goal is to populate a database record with the information required to locate the exisiting record in the database (if one exists).
 As such, it is not applicable to records specified with a type of `INSERT_ONLY`.
 The inputs to this function are:
  - a variable called data, which is a Map<String, Object>.
 The map contains the field names and values received from the adaptor.
  - a variable with the same name as the alias defined for the target table specified in the record.
 This variable should be populated with the data required to perform the lookup.
  - variables for all the tables defined in the subscription, with names corresponding to their configured aliases.

 Below is an example of a simple lookup key function.
-The INSTRUMENT_L1_PRICE table has an index on INSTRUMENT_CODE, so this is the only data point we required to locate the existing record.
+The INSTRUMENT_L1_PRICE table has an index on INSTRUMENT_CODE, so this is the only data point we need to locate the existing record.
 We obtain the code from the subscription table defined with alias 'ips'.

-If your price tables are more complex than the stock tables provided by the market data system, then you will need to make sure the record in this function is populated with sufficient information in order to locate the existing record by an index.
+If your price tables are more complex than the stock tables provided by the market data system, then you need to make sure the record in this function is populated with enough information to locate the existing record by an index.

  ```xml
  <record targetTable="INSTRUMENT_L1_PRICE" alias="ip" type="MODIFY" isHFT="true">
 	<lookupKey>